tktracker/IntuneDocs/intune/apps/data-transfer-between-apps-manage-ios.md

 1. When the Word app launches, one of two experiences occur:
    1. The data is protected by Intune APP when:
       - The user is signed-in to their work account that matches the account UPN you specified in the app configuration settings for the Microsoft Word app.
-      - Your Adminstrator configured APP settings apply to the user account in Microsoft Word.
+      - Your Administrator configured APP settings apply to the user account in Microsoft Word.
 This includes configuring the **Receive data from other apps** setting to the **All apps with incoming Org data** value.
       - The data transfer succeeds and the document is tagged with the work identity in the app.
 Intune APP protects the user actions for the document.
    1. The data is **not** protected by Intune APP when:
       - The user is **not** signed-in to their work account.